Parry Bay Sheep Farm in Metchosin, BC (near Victoria) is seeking a long-term farm worker.

 We produce lambs, hay, some grain and meat birds.
 We operate on multiple properties of leased land in the Victoria area.
 We operate a slaughterhouse for lambs, do a meat box, go to a farmers market and have a farm store.
 We wholesale to butcher shops and restaurants.
 We partner in a lot of these operations with a farm that grows pigs.

 We are looking for a fit young person who has an interest in farming.
-Much can be learned about economics, nutrition, pasture management, animal health etc. if the people are interested.
+Much can be learned about economics, nutrition, pasture management, animal health etc. if the worker is keen to learn and develop.
 They should be comfortable lifting fifty pound bales of hay and 40 pound buckets of grain on and off trucks, sometimes for extended periods of time.

-The tasks are farm maintenance, hay hauling, helping with sheep and pigs and irrigation.
-Work includes a day a week at the slaughterhouse and possibly helping with deliveries.
+The tasks are general farm maintenance, hay hauling, feeding, lambing, flock health, assessing animals for market, cultivation, fence maintenance and pasture management.
+Work includes one day a week at the slaughterhouse.

 Hours: This is a full time year-round position.
 Generally 40 hours per week, but sometimes more, with a great deal of opportunity for flexibility most of the time.